mozilla/CookieRestrictionsBreakageStudy/README.md

 Here is a [test page](https://mozilla.github.io/FastBlockShield/) that causes various Javascript Errors when buttons are clicked.
 The page also contains a GA tracker, resulting in a telemetry ping.
 The errors should be reported in the telemetry ping.

 Of course there is a large variety of sites on the internet that employ trackers and cause errors.
 This study should generally work the same for all of them, though there may be specific exceptions.
-In general please be aware of the sensitivity of FastBlock to network speed and that sites can also intermittently differ in how they load trackers or throw errors.
+In general please be aware of the sensitivity of Cookie Restrictions to network speed and that sites can also intermittently differ in how they load trackers or throw errors.